 The mission of the Cape Girardeau County Jail Division is to establish a standard of excellence in the field of corrections by housing pre-trial detainees, sentenced detainees, and federal prisoners in a secure environment to maintain safety to the public while also keeping within guidelines so as not to infringe upon the constitutional rights and to assist the detainee in making a successful transition back to community life.
 The Jail Division endeavors to accomplish this goal by creating a positive environmental setting for detainees for developing socially acceptable behavior patterns through progressive classification systems, trustee programs, out of cell activities (when warranted), and any other programs that interface with the community.

-The Cape Girardeau County Jail Division is commanded by Lieutenant Jason Ladner and Jail Administrator Richard Rushin along with 22 Corrections Officers and Deputies.
+The Cape Girardeau County Jail Division is commanded by Jail Administrator Richard Rushin and Lieutenant Jason Ladner along with 30+ Corrections Officers and Deputies.
 The Corrections Officers and Deputies are divided into four squads.
 Each squad works a twelve-hour shift that provides 24-hour daily safety, security and order to the jail inmate population.

 Jail Division Sergeants: